facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 I decided to write something internally here in Facile.it because our need was a bit different, we wanted a stable, scalable, connections optimized and memory usage consumer.

+Another our need was to enable or disable a certain queue remotely, for example, with a MySQL database that allows changing of some parameters without restarting the consumer and we wanted just to enable or disable it with a click.

 I could write this consumer in many languages, for example Go, Java or why not C++ but as I'm a Rust addicted, I decided to write this consumer in [Rust](https://www.rust-lang.org/en-US/).

 Our RabbitMQ consumer is open-source and you can compile it for any OS compatible with Rust.
 You can found it on GitHub: https://github.com/facile-it/rabbitmq-consumer